-Some examples of posterior PDFs of three pulsars are presented in Figure~\ref{fig:contour_real}.
-The shapes of posterior PDFs vary manifestly among different pulses: some are strongly multi-peaked (e.g., \#683 of B0301$+$19 and \#35 of J0631$+$1036), while some have much simpler shapes, close to single-peaked (e.g., \#751 and \#2164 of B0301$+$19).
-This is also reflected in the posterior PDFs of simulated data: in Figure~\ref{fig:simulated_003} of Appendix~\ref{sec:test_data}, $z_{3}$ is more tightly constrained than $z_{1}$ and $z_{2}$.
-We use a clustering algorithm with \texttt{hdbscan}\footnote{https://hdbscan.readthedocs.io/en/latest/} package to pick out three peaks in the posterior PDF of \#683 of B0301$+$19, and to compare the modeling $V/P$ - $\nu$ with the data points.
-The results are shown in Figure~\ref{fig:multi_peaks} of Appendix~\ref{sec:comparison_app}, and it indicates that different groups of parameters could lead to similar circular polarization spectra.
+Three examples of posterior PDFs are presented in Figure~\ref{fig:contour_real} and Figure~\ref{fig:multi_peaks}.
+The shapes of the posterior PDFs vary manifestly among different pulses: some are strongly multipeaked (e.g., \#683 of B0301$+$19), while some have much simpler shapes that are closer to single-peaked (e.g., \#751 and \#2164 of B0301$+$19).
+This is also reflected in the posterior PDFs of simulated data: in Figure~\ref{fig:simulated_003} of Appendix~\ref{sec:test_data}, we see that $z_{3}$ is more tightly constrained than $z_{1}$ and $z_{2}$.
+We used a clustering algorithm with \texttt{hdbscan}\footnote{https://hdbscan.readthedocs.io/en/latest/} package to pick out three peaks in the posterior PDF of \#683 of B0301$+$19, and to compare the modeling $V/P$ - $\nu$ with the data points.
+The results are shown in Figure~\ref{fig:multi_peaks} of Appendix~\ref{sec:comparison_app}, indicating that different groups of parameters could lead to similar circular polarization spectra.